How Much Vitamin D Do You Need Per Day?

 • Mood changes

 How much vitamin D should you take if you’re deficient?
 Talk with your healthcare provider, who will likely prescribe you a vitamin D supplement.
-The recommended vitamin D dosage for adults at risk for vitamin D deficiency is 1,500-2,000 IU, but your doctor will determine the dosage best suited to your specific health needs.[11]
+The recommended vitamin D supplementation dosage for adults at risk for vitamin D deficiency is 1500-2000 IU, but your doctor will determine the dosage best suited to your specific health needs.[11] †

-For patients at risk for vitamin D deficiency♦, the Endocrine Society recommends:[11]
+For people at risk for vitamin D deficiency♦, the Endocrine Society recommends:[11]

-How long does it take to correct a vitamin D deficiency?♦ By taking the prescribed vitamin D dosage, you should see improvements in three to four months.[8]
+How long does it take to address a vitamin D deficiency?♦ By taking the prescribed vitamin D dosage, you may see sufficient vitamin D level improvements in three to four months, however, not all bodies are the same and results may vary by individual.
+You should check with your healthcare practitioner about how often to monitor your vitamin D levels if they deem you should supplement.[8] †

 For more detailed information, see the Vitamin D intakes recommended by the Endocrine Practice Guidelines Committee in the table below:[11]